 So you may ask yourself what are the benefits?
 Participation in volunteering can boost your skills, such as more self-confidence; broadening your skill set; meeting new people and widening your social network; learn and model appropriate behaviour when in the community.
 Volunteering lets you try out a new career, plus employers are impressed by your initiative to try something new and step out of your comfort zone.
 There is another benefit, you may be recommended to the VET Coordinator for up and coming apprenticeships, community-based or college-based traineeships which link into TAFE.
 Even Universities will look at your community service records to help you with entry into courses.
 YES, THERE IS MORE!
 It is now possible to undertake a Community Service Endorsed Program, in Year 11 or 12.
 This entails 55 hours of volunteering and a work book to complete which is worth one unit towards your WACE.

-So what sorts of activities can they get involved in? – this list is very long so I will give some examples of College based activities: sports marshalling, assisting in the canteen or class room, reading to primary students, crèche care, umpiring, traffic survey, student councillor, youth empowerment volunteer, ball committee representative, band member, leading cattle at an agricultural show, Have A Go expo volunteer, and the list goes on.
+So, what sorts of activities can you get involved in?
+Some examples of College-based activities are sports marshalling at carnivals, assisting in the canteen or classroom, reading to primary students, crèche care, umpiring, traffic surveys, student councillor, ball committee representative, band member, leading cattle at an agricultural show, Have A Go Expo volunteer etc.

-PS If you would like to know more please contact Roger Barrett on the College number or by email email@example.com.
+If you would like to know more, please contact Pauline Hughes at the College on 9851 3400.